plblum/jivs/planning/ModelRules Design for Configuration.md

 Builds the full cache key used for configuration caching.

-Its default implementation should use `getModelRulesKey()` together with `variantName` and may be extended by subclasses when additional options affect the produced configuration.
+Its default implementation should use `getValueHostRulesKey()` together with `variantName` and may be extended by subclasses when additional options affect the produced configuration.

 It is intended to be overridable when a subclass needs extra cache-key components.